zc-alexfan/hold/docs/arctic.md

 ## Training using your own preprocessing method

-[Here](custom_arctic.md) we show an example of how preprocessing was done.
-We observed that in general, the higher accuracy of preprocessed hand and object poses are, the better reconstruction quality HOLD has.
-Therefore, you are encouraged to have your own preprocessing method so long as you use the same set of images from the previous step.
-You can also follow this to preprocess any custom sequences that are not in the test set (for example, in case you need more examples for publications).
+[Here](custom_arctic.md) we demonstrate an example of how preprocessing was performed.
+We observed that, in general, higher accuracy in preprocessed hand and object poses leads to better reconstruction quality in HOLD.
+Therefore, you are encouraged to use your own preprocessing method as long as you use the same set of images from the previous step.
+You can also follow this guide to preprocess any custom sequences that are not in the test set (for example, if you need more examples for publications).

 ## Evaluation on ARCTIC

 ### Online evaluation (ARCTIC test set)

+> WARNING: The evaluation server is under construction.
+You can rely on either qualitative assessment (e.g., with `visualize_ckpt.py`) or a custom validation set (see next section) for now.

 Since ARCTIC test set is hidden, you cannot find subject 3 ground-truth annotations here.
 To evaluate on subject 3, you can submit `arctic_preds.zip` to our [evaluation server](https://arctic-leaderboard.is.tuebingen.mpg.de/) following the submission instructions below.